aminul91/projects/README.md

 Student Dormatory System: A Master level Project which is basically a web application for Student Dormatory System.
 Programming language java.Databse MySQL DB

-Tutor-site-links : And API developed with Django rest framework.
-Various tutorials links about different topic can be found with the REST API
+Tutor-site-links : An application for different tutorials on different topic.
+An REST API developed with Django rest framework which is link tutor.
+Various tutorials links about different topic can be found with the REST API.
+Client app URL: https://tutorsitelinks.herokuapp.com/   REST API URL : https://linktutor.herokuapp.com/tutorials/